-The big noise in retail as we all know is eCommerce and digital tech to feed the beast.
-With mind-boggling amounts spent on harnessing new technology and innovation, every week sees new announcements about AI, metaverses and robot innovations, released with great fanfare as the “next big thing” to drive sales for online.
+The big noise in retail, as we all know, is eCommerce and digital tech to feed the beast.
+With mind-boggling amounts spent on harnessing new technology and innovation, every week sees new announcements about AI, metaverses and robot innovations, released with great fanfare as the “next big thing” to drive sales online.

 But on average, 80% of a retailer’s revenues still come from in-store purchases.
 So why isn’t more available to help drive innovation, cut costs and deliver extra revenues through targeted marketing when consumers walk through the front door?

 In-store marketing systems can help you deliver a demonstrable return on investment from your marketing campaigns and form a strategic part of your business.

 A good in-store marketing system for retailers isn’t just a tool for your operational staff that improves on spreadsheets and manual processes.
 It’s the powerhouse that drives your in-store marketing, cuts costs and maximises revenues for your company and your brand partners.
 All while giving you granular control of messaging and real-time data analysis of store performance.
 The information and insights it gives you can inform strategic retail decisions as you compare sales numbers against campaigns and react to competitors and market conditions on a store-by-store basis.

 But it’s important to know how to judge what is being offered.
 Free options will often have hidden costs and limit the strategic insights you get, while large systems that include a lot of functionality often lack the granular detail you need to streamline processes effectively.